How Young Adults Can Overcome The Barriers To Homeownership

 Many lenders suggest to first time buyers that they save a larger deposit of 20% in order to access more competitive interest rates and to pass the lender criteria.

-This leaves many left saving for years in the hope that they will eventually be able to pass affordability checks and purchase a property.
+This leaves many saving for years in the hope that they will eventually be able to pass affordability checks and purchase a property.

 What is the average deposit size across the UK?